-The Medical Scientist Training Program (MSTP) at MUSC has developed as an outstanding environment for training future clinician-scientists.
+Medical Scientist Training Program Bridging Basic Clinical / Translational Research developed as an outstanding environment for training future clinicianscientists.
 It is funded by a combination of a training grant from the National Institute of General Medical Sciences, institutional funds and private donations.
 In addition to receiving many honors and awards, our students are extraordinarily successful in obtaining their own extramural competitive fellowships.
 Their success rate is over twice the national average for NIH NRSA fellowships.
-MUSC's MSTP recently ranked 3rd in the nation in per capita NIH National Research Service Fellowship Awards (NRSA) for M.D./Ph.D. programs.
-Graduates of our program have gone on to postgraduate training at the most prestigious institutions followed by careers in biomedical research.
+MUSC's MSTP recently ranked 3rd in the nation in per capita NIH National Research Service Fellowship Awards (NRSA) for M.D./ Ph.D. programs.
+Graduates of our program have gone on to postgraduate training at the most prestigious institutions followed by careers in biomedical research